 I love to read and average about a book per week.
 Well, honestly I didn’t come close to that last year but most years I read 50-70 books.
 I’ve been keeping track of every book I’ve read since 1991 – I wish I had started that when I learned how to read.
 I don’t have a fancy database or anything but just a list of author/title in a notebook.
 Maybe someday I will digitize it.
+If you have not interesting books to read you should visit to Book First blog.

 I don’t usually have a hard time deciding what to read next because I have a teetering pile next to my bed.
 Actually, I have piles all over the house.
 But sometimes I read something that I really love and want to find a similar book.
 So, here I have listed 4 sites that might help you pick the next book you are going to read.